lloydstubber/my-wsl-setup/README.md

 export EDITOR="$VISUAL"
 ```

+### Always Update & Upgrade
+Every few days it's a good idea to run `sudo apt update` then `sudo apt upgrade` to get the latest updates from Ubuntu.

 ### Shopify Themekit
 I've recently been getting into Shopify and ran into a bit of a snag when using their [ThemeKit](https://shopify.github.io/themekit/) via the WSL.
 After creating a theme or downloading an existing one, then trying to run `theme open` to view changes.
 This command tries to open a browser with xdg-open - which doesn't work.
 What you'll need to do is create a shell script to get around this.
 Seeing as I didn't know how to create one prior to this, I'll add the details below:
 - First, navigate to `usr/local/bin` as we'll need the script in here so it can be executed.